grain-lang/grain/docs/contributor/runtime.md

 There are a handful of static pointers that all modules have access to.

 - `0x400`: The next position in the runtime heap to allocate from.
 When a runtime allocation is done, this value at this address is advanced by the allocation amount.
-- `0x408`: The pointer to the linked list of runtime type information.
+- `0x408`: The beginning of the runtime type information section.
 More information on this can be found in [printing.md](./printing.md).